SY21-22 Virtual Instruction

-- Virtual students will be taught by DCPS teachers, but they may be teachers in a different school depending on virtual enrollment numbers.
+- Virtual students are taught by DCPS teachers, but they may be teachers in a different school depending on virtual enrollment numbers.
 Virtual students do not give up any re-enrollment or feeder rights.

-- DCPS will offer a rich learning environment for students who need to participation in virtual learning, but we cannot guarantee access to all DCPS courses or programs (e.g., a dual language seat, courses outside of graduation requirements).
+- DCPS offers a rich learning environment for students who need to participate in virtual learning, but we cannot guarantee access to all DCPS courses or programs (e.g., a dual language seat, courses outside of graduation requirements).
 Students will still have access to all required courses for graduation.

 - Virtual students will need to make a semester commitment to virtual.
 If a student’s medical situation changes, DCPS cannot guarantee a seat will be available for in-person learning until the start of the new semester in late-January 2022.

-- Attendance expectations will mirror in-person learning attendance requirements and virtual students will be expected to attend live instruction in SY21-22.
+- Attendance expectations mirror in-person learning attendance requirements and virtual students are expected to attend live instruction in SY21-22.

 Are all students eligible for virtual learning?

 Yes.
-All DCPS students in grades PK-12 who provide a medical consent form signed by their doctor/nurse practitioner will be eligible for virtual learning.
+All DCPS students in grades PK-12 who provide a medical consent form signed by their doctor/nurse practitioner are eligible for virtual learning.
 Students with medical needs unrelated to COVID-19 should follow the guidelines for the Home and Hospital Instruction Program (HHIP).

 What if my child does not have a medical need for virtual instruction, but I prefer to keep them in remote learning?

-DCPS believes that the best place for a student to learn is in the classroom and that is why we will fully reopen for every student, every day with their teachers and classmates this fall.
+DCPS believes that the best place for a student to learn is in the classroom and that is why we are open for every student, every day with their teachers and classmates.
 Virtual learning in SY21-22 is limited to students with medical needs.
 All other students are expected to attend school in-person.

 My child does not have a medical need, but their sibling/parent/caregiver does.
 Can I still register my child for virtual?